band/crashTestVault/People/Bill Anderson.md

   - wlanderson@gmail.com
 full-name: William L Anderson
 organizations:
+  - "Collective Sense Commons"
   - "Open Global Mind"
-  - "Collective Sense Commons"
   - "Cloud Appreciation Society"
 phones:
   - +1-512-693-7378
 short-name: Bill
 sortable-name: "Anderson, Bill"
-twitter: "@band -- deprecated"
+fediverse: "@band@octodon.social"
+discord: "anderbill"
+twitter (deprecated): "@band"
 urls:
   - "https://about.me/wlanderson/"
 ---
 # Bill Anderson

 ## What about me?
-A retired data informatician (what does that mean?), sociotechnical (what? another big word?) computer systems engineer, and chemist.
+A retired data informatician (what does that mean?), sociotechnical computer systems engineer, and chemist.
 Also an open access advocate and inveterate punster.

-When asked recently about what I value and my interests I responded with "Kindness, curiosity, honesty, and humor.
+When asked recently about what I value and my interests I said, with "Kindness, curiosity, honesty, and humor.
 I am interested in learning about, examining, and promoting abundance-based models and ideas of sustainable human societies."

 I am also reviewing my childhood first-order learnings about how the world works.

+Birth year atmospheric CO2 concentration [from ice core data](https://cdiac.ess-dive.lbl.gov/ftp/trends/co2/lawdome.combined.dat): 310.1 ppm

 ## Contact Me